jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

   Linux Kernel unique attributes recap:

-  * Developed to solve one person's problem of wanting his own Unix liek OS
+  * Developed to solve one person's problem of wanting his own Unix-like OS
   * Released often
-  * Accpeted contributions back
+  * Accepted contributions back
   * Released freely and protected by GPL license
   * Used existing GNU tools - no need to reinvent the wheel